Best China VPNs 2020: 18 Servers Still Working after COVID-19 Outbreak

-Pros: 1,000+ server’s network in 100 locations.
-Five simultaneous connections.
-Unblocks all streaming platforms.
-Chinese mirror websites available.
+Pros: 5 simultaneous connections + Unblocks all streaming platforms + Chinese mirror websites are available.

 IvacyPrime app for China.
 Split Tunneling (Ivacy actually created the feature) and Automatic Kill Switch.
 Available on iOS, Mac, Windows, and Android.